mxochicale/PhD/presentations/SeminarioRobotica_INAOE_7Junio2017/README.md

-Towards the Analysis of Movement Variability in Human-Humanoid Interaction
+Towards the Quantification of Human-Robot Imitation Using Wearable Inertial Sensors
 ---
 Miguel P. Xochicale [1], Chris Baber [1] and Mourad Oussalah [2]
-[1] School of Engineering, University of Birmingham, U.K.
-[2] Centerfor Ubiquitous Computing, University of Oulu, Finland
+[1] School of Engineering, University of Birmingham, UK [2] Centerfor Ubiquitous Computing, University of Oulu, Finland

-Presentation for the HCI Seminars
+Presentation for Seminario Rob'otica at INAOE, M'exico.
-at the School of Computer Science, University of Birmingham, UK
-26 April 2017
+7 June 2017

 # Extra Comments